SoftwareDeveloperVM/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Leet Code Solutions for DSA Questions primarily in Python.
+LeetCode Solutions for DSA Questions primarily in Python.